 Building principals are responsible for the development of rules and regulations regarding student conduct needed to maintain proper behavior in schools under their supervision.
 The rules and procedures developed by specific schools are published in school handbooks distributed to all students.
 Teachers shall have the authority to make and enforce necessary rules for the internal governance in the classroom, subject to review by the building principal.
 The Board expects each teacher to maintain a satisfactory standard of conduct in the classroom.
 The rules and procedures developed by specific teachers are written and communicated to all of the teacher's students.
-Any questions or explanation of the Student Discipline Policy as it is implemented at the building level should be referred to the building principal.
-Any questions or explanation of the Student Discipline Policy as it is implemented at the district level should be referred to the Assistant Superintendent of Elementary or Secondary Education or to the Associate Superintendent of Curriculum and Instruction.
+Any questions or explanation of the Student Code of Conduct as it is implemented at the building level should be referred to the building principal.
+Any questions or explanation of the Student Code of Conduct as it is implemented at the district level should be referred to the Assistant Superintendent of Elementary or Secondary Education or to the Associate Superintendent of Curriculum and Instruction.

-The purpose of the Student Discipline Policy is to provide a safe and secure environment which enables students to acquire the academic and social skills needed to become productive members of society.
-The Student Discipline Policy is based on the belief that discipline is a learning experience for the student and not simply punitive in nature.
+The purpose of the Student Code of Conduct is to provide a safe and secure environment which enables students to acquire the academic and social skills needed to become productive members of society.
+The Student Code of Conduct is based on the belief that discipline is a learning experience for the student and not simply punitive in nature.
 It clearly states the expectations this school district has for its students and the consequences which follow when deviations occur form expected behavior.
 All school district personnel responsible for the care and supervision of students are authorized to hold every student accountable for any disorderly conduct on any school property, including buses, and during all school-related activities.

-Through the Student Discipline Policy, it is the Board of Education's intent to establish procedures that will provide each school a safe and orderly environment conducive to learning and self-discipline.
-The Student Discipline Policy is a guide to be used in matters of discipline.
+Through the Student Code of Conduct, it is the Board of Education's intent to establish procedures that will provide each school a safe and orderly environment conducive to learning and self-discipline.
+The Student Code of Conduct is a guide to be used in matters of discipline.
 Parents/Guardians and students should read this information and be familiar with its rules and regulations.
-The contents of the Student Discipline Policy are arranged in letter order according to the Board of Education policy section.
+The contents of the Student Code of Conduct are arranged in letter order according to the Board of Education policy section.
 Many of the Board Policies included in this handbook have associated Administrative Procedures that also address potential disciplinary consequences for students.
 Board of Education policies, regulations and administrative procedures are listed in their entirety on the district's website: www.raytownschools.org.

-The Raytown C-2 School District Board of Education is committed to maintaining a workplace and educational environment that is free from discrimination and harassment in admission or access to, or treatment or employment in, its programs, services, activities and facilities.
+The Raytown C-2 School District Board of Education is committed to maintaining a workplace and educational environment that is free from illegal discrimination, harassment and retaliation in admission or access to, or treatment or employment in, its programs, services, activities and facilities.
 In accordance with law, the district strictly prohibits discrimination and harassment against employees, students or others on the basis of race, color, religion, sex, national origin, ancestry, disability, age, genetic information or any other characteristic protected by law.
-This notification is made to applicants for admission and employment; students; parents of elementary and secondary students; employees; sources of referral of applicants for admission or employment; and all unions or professional organizations holding collective bargaining or professional agreements.
-Any person having inquiries concerning Consolidated School District No. 2 compliance with the regulations implementing Title IV, Title IX, or Section 504 is directed to contact the Director of Administrative Services, 6608 Raytown Road, Raytown, MO 64133; 816-268-7000.
+Any person having inquiries concerning Consolidated School District No. 2 compliance is directed to contact the Director of Administrative Services, 6608 Raytown Road, Raytown, MO 64133; 816-268-7000.